Customize namespace-scoped resources in Azure Kubernetes Fleet Manager with resource overrides

 env: test

-This example distributes resources within the test-namespace across all clusters labeled with env:prod and env:test.
-As the changes are implemented, the corresponding ResourceOverride configurations will be applied to the designated resources, triggered by the selection of matching deployment resource, my-deployment.
+This example distributes resources within test-namespace across all clusters labeled with env:prod and env:test.
+As the changes are implemented, the corresponding ResourceOverride configurations are applied to the designated resources.
+The selection of a matching deployment resource, my-deployment, triggers the application of the configurations to the designated resources.

-2. Apply the ClusterResourcePlacement using the kubectl apply command.
+2. Apply the ClusterResourcePlacement resource by using the kubectl apply command:

 kubectl apply -f cluster-resource-placement.yaml

-3. Verify the ResourceOverride object applied to the selected resources by checking the status of the ClusterResourcePlacement resource using the kubectl describe command.
+3. Verify that the ResourceOverride object was applied to the selected resources by checking the status of the ClusterResourcePlacement resource via the kubectl describe command:

 kubectl describe clusterresourceplacement crp-example